jamiejennings/rosie-pattern-language/doc/raisondetre.md

 # Why Rosie Pattern Language?

+*Disclaimer:* In these notes, as in other posted material, I speak for myself, and not on behalf of IBM.

 Analytics depends on good data, but also on *tidy data*, i.e. data that is structured, annotated, normalized, and correlated.
 It is generally estimated that 80% of data analysis effort is spent pre-processing the data, i.e. to "tidy it up" [1].
 Virtually all systems designed to handle unstructured and semi-structured data (e.g. log files) are based on heavy use of regular expressions.

 Yet, regular expressions are limited in what kinds of patterns they can recognize, and they are notoriously difficult to understand and maintain [2].
 Data tidying systems that depend on collections of regular expressions are fragile.
 A big data analytics solution that depends on pre-processing with regular expressions is subject to the high cost of getting the regular expressions right in the first place, and then extending and maintaining the collection of expressions.

 There are also run-time issues with regular expressions.
 "Regex" implementations have highly variable performance characteristics that depend on the input data.
 Most will consume exponential time on some input, taking seconds instead of microseconds to process a single line [3].

 Parsing Expression Grammars (PEGs) do not have these limitations [4].
 PEGs have many similarities to regular expressions, and use many of the same operators (like * and +), and features (like character classes, e.g. [a-z] and [:punct:]).
 PEGs are more powerful than regular expressions, though, and can recognize recursive structures like XML and JSON.
 PEGs also permit linear-time implementations (in the size of the input).

 Tools for using PEGs have been scarce.
 Rosie is a tool for tidying up data that is easy to use, powerful, and efficient.
 The Rosie Pattern Language (RPL) is a pattern programming language providing:

 *	A readable pattern syntax which can contain whitespace and comments;
 *	Pattern composition, for building patterns out of other patterns;